robinrendle/robinrendle.com/_posts/2014-05-31-robots-and-sandwiches.md

 title: Robots and sandwiches
 date: 2014-05-31 12:40:00 -07:00
 tags:
-- programming
-- ruby
-- chris pine
   - book
+extract:
-extract: "“And that is why I had such a hard time writing that first program.
+  "“And that is why I had such a hard time writing that first program.
 Computers are way dumber than I was prepared for...”"
 update:
 city: Nottingham
 country: UK
 ---